AVEVA/OMF-Docs/documentation_v12/Data/Data_Messages.md

 # Data Messages

 Data messages can be used to create instance data for previously defined Types and Containers, relate instances of static and dynamic data, relate Types, or send type-less static data.
+Data messages support the folowing set of actions: `create`, `update` and `delete`.

 The body of a Data message is composed of a JSON array with JSON objects defined by the following keywords: